beaudryj/secretless-broker/demos/k8s-demo/chart/demo-app-secretless/README.md

    https://raw.githubusercontent.com/cyberark/secretless-broker/k8s-demo-helm-chart/demos/k8s-demo/chart/demo-app-secretless-0.1.0.tgz
 ```

-The above command creates a deployment of application+secretless pods, store the credentials in the secret store where Secretless will use them to broker a connection to the remote database at `db.svc.cluster.local:5432`  named `my-database`.
+The above command creates a deployment of application + Secretless pods, stores the application db-credentials in the secret store for Secretless to use in brokering a connection to the remote database at `db.svc.cluster.local:5432`  named `my-database`.

+Setting `withSecretless` to `false` will only deploy the application, hard-coding the credentials as environment variables.
+This is useful for comparison purposes.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,